Open Enrollment FAQ

 We are continually striving to provide increased learner flexibility within the CPA preparatory courses.
 Piloting open enrollment in the next academic year will allow us to gather valuable feedback and determine if this format will meet unique learner needs.

-Intermediate Financial Reporting 1 and Taxation will only be available through open enrollment.
+All core CPA preparatory courses will only be available through open enrollment.
 The courses will be self-paced, so if you want to stay on the semester format timeline you can still complete the course materials in six weeks.

 If you miss the withdrawal deadline to switch to the open enrollment format, you must continue the course in the semester format.